ritobrata002-cyber/odin-recipes/README.md

-THis is my first project with my HTML knowledge, this is about Recipes
+THis is my first project with my basic HTML knowledge, this is about Recipes of some food items.

 Image credits: